programmednerd/programmednerd/README.md

 - 👋 Hi, I’m @programmednerd 🤓
 - 👀 I’m interested in Computer science, FinTech and Data Science👾
-- 🌱 Python Developer in the making🐍
+- 🐍 Python Developer in the making🔜
 - 💞️ I’m looking to contribute and work on different Python projects💡
 - 📫 How to reach me: Instagram🎞️ (programmednerd)
 - ⚡ Facts: I love coffee, cats & coding🥰☕️